gearglow/ReptiliaWithATwist/The List.md

 "Alright, Miss Lovegood, show us your stuff! _Lux trabem!_"

 Luna, muttering a spell under her breath, flicked her wand in an intricate pattern and the beam split into a rainbow spectrum, lines of glowing white runes intertwined among them.
-She flicked a few specific places, and swished her wand with a flourish as the beam recohered.
+She flicked a few specific places, and swished her wand with a flourish as the beam re-cohered.
 It was now a thin, intense rod of actinic blue, and was roughly three feet long.
 A low hum could be heard as Professor Vector slowly waved her wand around.

-Luna grinned, flourished her wand like a fencer, and intoned, "_ense lucis radium!_" A similar beam of glowing, humming magic, this one tinged with fuchsia sparks, extended from the tip of her own wand.
-The two crossed the beams as if fencing, and then canceled the spells.
+Luna grinned, flourished her wand like a fencer, and intoned, "_ense lucis radium!_" A similar beam of glowing, humming magic, this one tinged with fuchsia, extended from the tip of her own wand.
+The two crossed the beams as if fencing, resulting in a cloud of sparks, then canceled the spells.

 The class erupted in applause and cheers.